Gray135/customer-engagement-strategy/README.md

 2. Segments them by CLV, engagement, and satisfaction
 3. Recommends a data-driven “next best action” for retention and outreach

-The result is a practical, BI-ready framework that blends Excel business logic with scalable SQL views and Power BI visuals — the kind of workflow a real CS Ops or VoC Analyst would use to prioritize high-impact accounts.
+The result is a BI-ready framework blending Excel business logic, scalable SQL views, and Power BI visuals — the same kind of workflow used by CS Ops or VoC Analysts to prioritize high-impact accounts.

 ---